bgiranzumrut/giran_zumrut_busra_coding_assignment11/README.md

-Assignment 11: Docker File for React App
+# Assignment 11: Docker File for React App
-This document provides the necessary steps to set up and run a development environment using Docker Containers for the React App as part of your assignment.
+This document provides the necessary steps to set up and run a development environment using Docker Containers for the React App as part coding1 assignment.

-Requirements
+# Requirements
-Set up a React app using Vite
+* Set up a React app using Vite

-You will use Vite as the development tool to create a React app.
+* I will use Vite as the development tool to create a React app.
 The app will display a simple <h1> tag with the text "Codin 1" on the homepage.
 Create a Docker container for the app

-You will create a Docker container to host the app.
+* I will create a Docker container to host the app.
 The container will have the name giran_zumrut_busra_coding_assignment11.
 Work Directory

-All the application files will be hosted in a directory inside the Docker container, named giran_zumrut_busra_coding.
+* All the application files will be hosted in a directory inside the Docker container, named giran_zumrut_busra_coding.
   Expose port 7775 for the application

-The development server will run on port 7775.
-You will ensure the container exposes this port so that the React app can be accessed from localhost:7775 on your machine.
+* The development server will run on port 7775.
+I will ensure the container exposes this port so that the React app can be accessed from localhost:7775 on my machine.
 Dockerfile Breakdown
-Here is the Dockerfile you created:
+* Here is the Dockerfile you created:

 dockerfile
 Copy